khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 1. Steps for the F-Droid Store
   1. Allow `Unknown sources` from device settings
   	1. Go to Settings > Security > "Device Administration" section
   	1. Swipe to `Allow`
   1. Install F-Droid
   	1. [Click here](https://f-droid.org/FDroid.apk) to download the APK
   	1. Install the APK by opening the file
   	1. Open the F-Droid store
   	1. **Give it a minute so it refreshes the repositories**
 1. Install DNS66
 	1. Wait for F-Droid to update
 	1. Search for `DNS66` and install

 ### Harden device with DNS66 & Quad9

-Once inside the application, *hit the refresh button*<i class="fa fa-sync"></i>.
+Once inside the application, *hit the refresh button*.
+ <i class="fa fa-sync"></i>
 This will update all blacklists that come out of the box, mixing advertisement and malicious hosts.